SuperCarers/project-templates/README.rst

     >>> exit()

 New code goes into the authplugin package.
-The web part is the namespace package, under which other packages might use.
+The web part is the namespace package, under which other packages reside use.

 Pyramid REST Service
 --------------------